Harsh091234/Harsh091234/README.md

 ## 🚀 About Me

 I’m **Harsh Sharma**, a Bachelor of Computer Applications student at **Maharaja Surajmal Institute**, Delhi.
-I'm currently focused on learning **web development** and improving my understanding of **data structures and algorithms (DSA)** in **C++**.
+I'm currently focused on learning **Web Development** and improving my understanding of **Data Structures and Algorithms (DSA)** in **C++**.
 I have a strong interest in building efficient, user-friendly applications and love exploring new technologies and tools.
-My goal is to become a skilled full-stack developer by continuously learning and applying my knowledge through hands-on projects.
 I'm passionate about tech, eager to collaborate on meaningful work, and committed to personal and professional growth in the field of software development.

 ## 🛠️ Tech Stacks